 The more valued employees feel, the more willing they’ll be to go the extra mile to help the company be successful.
 In even simpler terms, given the opportunity to contribute creatively in an environment that respects them and their needs, workers will do exactly that.

-Employees who work in a supportive environment are more productive and productive to help the business thrive.
+Employees who work in a supportive environment are more productive and help the business thrive.
 That will only ever be good for the bottom line.

 4. A Diverse Workforce Allows Customers to Relate to Your Business Better

-Regardless of the sector, it’s in a company that lacks a diverse workforce will suffer.
-That is true in customer service and other public-facing roles and top management and product development.
+Regardless of the sector, a company that lacks a diverse workforce will suffer.
+That is true in customer service and other public-facing roles, as well as top management and product development.

 5. Greater Gender Equality Offers Companies a Reputation Boost

-While segments of society that would prefer a return to “traditional values” certainly still linger, there is no question that history isn’t on their side.
-Overall, consumers and investors alike prefer to do business with companies that share their values.
+While segments of society that would prefer a return to “traditional values” certainly still linger, history isn’t on their side.
+Consumers and investors prefer to do business with companies that share their values.

 When magazines or news outlets run features on the businesses with the highest levels of gender equality and the most equitable practices bring positive change, you’ll want yours to be on the list — to draw in more business as well as fresh talent.